MrOnosa/vscode/README.md

     - Press `ctrl`+`shift`+`p` and type `Tasks: Run Task` and press enter
     - Select `serve VS Code Presentation`
 * (Optional) Press `s` to see the speaker notes.

+See example3/Program.cs for more instructions to run the C# example